 This list is going to be increasing over the coming months.
-Before you purchase a pricey 5G smartphone, first check if your Mobile network operator has 5G network in the first place, otherwise 5G will be redundant feature.
+Before you purchase a pricey 5G smartphone, first check if your Mobile network operator has a 5G network in the first place, otherwise, 5G will be a redundant feature.

 Image: Samsung Galaxy S20+ 5G